jpadesousa/jupyterhub-rocker-rstudio/README.md

 ## Configuring Environmental Variables

 Customizing the environmental variables is a crucial step to tailor the project to your specific system requirements.
 You will need to modify two key files: `docker-compose.yml` and `.envs/.env`.
+Optionally, you can also modify the file `docker-compose.rstudio.yml`.

 ### docker-compose.yml